Akascape/Datamosher-Pro/Readme.md

 <br>• Overlap - copy group of c frames taken from every nth position
 <br>• Jiggle - take frame from around current position. n parameter is spread size.
 <br>• Void - gives a clean output but with distorted pixels</b>
+<br>NOTE: audio glitching is not available for all modes!
 <br>
 <br>➤How to use Advanced Options?
 <br>The advanced tab is very useful and you can use it to get accurate results.